sh3rin3j3sna/EDA-and-Webscrapping/README.md

 The following questions are answered ?

-1.Demand for fitness trackers?
+1. Demand for fitness trackers?
-2.Which brand has the highest number of products?
+2. Which brand has the highest number of products?
-3.Number of Players in the mid-priced market?
+3. Number of Players in the mid-priced market?
-4.Average Rating by Brand?
+4. Average Rating by Brand?
-5.What are the minimum features expected in a mid-price product?
+5. What are the minimum features expected in a mid-price product?
-6.Are fitness trackers (in the mid-price range) rated less? favourably than those in the higher price in the same? range?
+6. Are fitness trackers (in the mid-price range) rated less? favourably than those in the higher price in the same? range?